 Temporary Housing Costs

 If you need temporary housing, the company should pay the costs of the rental, including furniture and parking.
-If you need temporary housing, I highly recommend storing your household goods then renting a furnished apartment, which will have everything stocked: kitchen, bathroom, and bedrooms.
+If you need temporary housing, store your household goods in storage and then rent a furnished apartment, which will have everything stocked: kitchen, bathroom, and bedrooms.

 Cost of Finding a New Home

 The company should provide at least one trip to the new location for you and your family so you can research your move.
 This allows you time to see the new area, check out neighborhoods, and possibly find a new school for your children.
 It will also give you a chance to secure a real estate agent and begin house hunting.
 Such costs can also include transportation to the new location, hotel fees, and food.

 Fees Incurred from Selling Your Home & Purchasing a New Place

 Often if you're being asked to relocate, you may need to do a short sale.
 If this is the case, make sure you note any costs incurred and any financial losses.

 Money Losses from Breaking a Lease.

 If you're currently renting, the company should be responsible for paying any fees incurred for the breaking of a lease.
 Check your lease so you know the rules about how much notice you need to provide and how much money you could lose if you have to leave before the lease is up.
 Contact the landlord or rental management company to know exactly how much you will lose from your initial rental deposit.